sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/configure_with_cli.md

 If a setting is a string, the setting will be surrounded in quotes.
 Any internal quotes will be escaped.

+## Getting Changed Settings

+To retrieve only CLI settings that differ from their factory defaults, send:

+	$SPGET,changedSettings*36<CR><LF>

+The receiver sends one `$SPLST,[setting name],[setting type],[setting value]` response for each changed setting, followed by:

+	$SPGET,changedSettings,[number of changed settings],OK*FF<CR><LF>

+The checksum in each response is calculated by the receiver.
+This query is intended for clients that already know the device model and setting definitions.

+For direct serial testing, enter `changed` to list the changed settings without NMEA command framing.

 Send:

 	$SPGET,ntripClientCasterUserPW*35